TypicalFork/mdBook/guide/src/continuous-integration.md

 Here is a sample Travis CI `.travis.yml` configuration that ensures `mdbook build` and `mdbook test` run successfully.
-The key to fast CI turnaround times is caching `mdbook` installs, so that you aren't compiling `mdbook` on every CI run.
+The key to fast CI turnaround times is caching `mdbook` installs so that you aren't compiling `mdbook` on every CI run.

 ```yaml